dapr/dapr/samples/local_zero_to_hero/README.md

 ## Step 3 - Run the Node.js App with Actions

-1. Navigate to the zero to hero nod sample project: `cd samples/local_zero_to_hero/app.js`
+1. Navigate to the zero to hero node sample project: `cd samples/local_zero_to_hero/app.js`

 2. Install dependencies: `npm install`.
 This will install `express` and `body-parser`